Slow-cooked chicken with raisins and potatoes, very mild, slightly sweet, slightly tangy, delicious Moroccan dish…

 - Place chicken breasts over the oil, cook at high heat till both sides of chicken turn golden brown in color, about 10 minutes.

 - Add all the other ingredients mentioned above to the chicken, combine well.

 - Cover the pot with its lid and slow cook for 30 minutes.

 - After 30 minutes the chicken will turn tender.

-- Remove the chicken from the pot and place it in a plate.
+- Remove the chicken from the pot and place it on a plate.

 - Heat the gravy to medium-high till it thickens.